stabix/stabix/YAML_config_files/README.txt

 Visit the STABiX for more details: http://stabix.readthedocs.org/en/latest/index.html Visit the YAML website for more informations: http://www.yaml.org/ Visit the YAML code for Matlab: https://code.google.com/p/yamlmatlab/

+N.B.: When changing your YAML configuration files, be careful to give only absolute paths and to put a space after the comma in a list (e.g. [x, y, z]) !!!